lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     pair_coeff 4 4 lj/cut/tip4p/long 0.0 0.0
     bond_coeff 1 0 0.9572
     angle_coeff 1 0 104.52

     variable oxygen atom "type==3"
     group oxygen dynamic all var oxygen
     variable nO equal count(oxygen)
     fix myat1 all ave/time 100 10 1000 v_nO file numbermolecule.dat

     fix shak H2O shake 1.0e-4 200 0 b 1 a 1 mol h2omol

 ..  container:: justify

-    The force field Vashishta applies only to Si and O of SiO, and not to the O and H of H2O, thanks to the NULL parameters.
+    The force field Vashishta applies only to Si (type 1) and O of SiO2 (type 2), and not to the O and H of H2O, thanks to the NULL parameters used for atoms of types 3 and 4.

     Pair coefficients for lj/cut/tip4p/long are
     defined between O atoms, as well as between O(SiO)-O(H2O) and Si(SiO)-O(H2O).
+Therefore, the fluid-solid
+    interactions will be set by Lennard Jones and Coulomb potential.

-    Finally, the number of oxygen atoms will be printed in the file numbermolecule.dat, and the shake algorithm is used to maintain the shape of the water molecule over time.
+    The number of oxygen atoms from water molecule (i.e. the number of molecule) will be printed in the file *numbermolecule.dat*.

+    The shake algorithm is used to
+    maintain the shape of the water molecule over time.
 Some of these features have been seen in previous tutorials.